-I wanted to squeeze in one more pumpkin recipe before we left the month of October.
-Because no one eats pumpkin anymore in November, right? 🙂
+I wanted to squeeze in one more pumpkin recipe before we enter full blown Christmas decor.
+Because no one eats pumpkin anymore in December, right? 🙂

 All that said, I feel pretty proud of this little recipe.
 I love the light pumpkin flavor – not too much “spice” – and how moist the cake is.
 If you like Starbucks Pumpkin Loaf, then you’ll find the flavor of this cake in this cupcake similar.

 I also love this frosting – and I mean LOVE in a way that makes me lick it directly from the mixer attachments.

 I don’t generally love frosting either.
 Actually, I almost never like buttercream frosting that comes on products I buy.
 I find it too sweet with not enough flavor.